Russia's war on Ukraine latest news: U.S. said to prod Kyiv on talks | Headlines

 President Joe Biden's U.S. administration is privately encouraging Ukraine's leaders to signal an openness to negotiate with Russia and drop their public refusal to engage in peace talks unless President Vladimir Putin is removed from power, the Washington Post reported.
 FIGHTING, CONFLICT

-* Georgia is on course to become one of the world's fastest-growing economies this year following a dramatic influx of more than 100,000 Russians since Moscow's invasion of Ukraine and Vladimir Putin's mobilization drive to drum up war recruits.
-(Compiled by William Mallard)
+ECONOMY * Georgia is on course to become one of the world's fastest-growing economies this year following a dramatic influx of more than 100,000 Russians since Moscow's invasion of Ukraine and Vladimir Putin's mobilisation drive to drum up war recruits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)